cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

    compare equal --- this is helpful for sorting in multiple passes (for example, sort by department, then by salary grade).

-   For sorting examples and a brief sorting tutorial, see :ref:`sortinghowto`.
+   For sorting examples and a brief sorting tutorial, see :doc:`Sorting HOW TO <sort_tricks>`.

 .. class:: slice(stop)